Derek J. Harvey

-Derek J. Harvey is an American politician serving as a member of the Montana House of Representatives from the 74th district.
-Elected in November 2018, he assumed office on January 7, 2019.
+Derek J. Harvey is an American politician in the Montana Senate.
+He previously served as a member of the Montana House of Representatives from the 74th district.

 Education

 Harvery earned an associate of applied sciences degree in fire science from Missoula College University of Montana.

 Career

 Harvey was elected to the Montana House of Representatives in November 2018 and assumed office on January 7, 2019.

+In the 2024 Montana Senate election, he was elected in District 37.